jquast/wcwidth/docs/intro.rst

 Discrepancies
 -------------

-You may find that some terminal support *varies* for more complex unicode sequences or codepoints.
+You may find that support *varies* for complex unicode sequences or codepoints.

 A companion utility, `jquast/ucs-detect`_ was authored to gather and publish the results of Wide character support and version level, language support, zero-width joiner, and variation-16 support as a `General Tabulated Summary`_ by terminal emulator software and version.